deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

     [-41.04 -40.96 -40.88 ...
 40.64  40.72  40.8 ] ms

-As before, the components of the uncontrol variable is accessed using the :py:attr:`~csdfpy.UncontrolledVariable.components` attribute.
+As before, the components of the dependent variable is accessed using the :py:attr:`~csdfpy.DependentVariable.components` attribute.

 .. doctest::